mmz33/mmz33.github.io/_drafts/Hidden-Markov-Model-draft.md

 To begin with, for such models, there is always a **decoding** task.
 Decoding means computing the best or most probable hidden sequence corresponding to a sequence of observations.
 In the ice cream example, given the observation sequence *3 1 1*, the decoder job is to find the best hidden sequence consisting of the states *{Sunny, Rainy}*.

 Now, a simple approach would be to apply the forward algorithm for each possible hidden sequence (*Sunny Sunny Sunny, Sunny Rainy Sunny, etc*) and then choose the one having the best (max) likelihood probability.
-However, as we said before, this will be exponential and so computationally expensive.
+However, this will be exponential and so computationally expensive.

 <!-- I would suggest to think a bit how would you solve this problem before continue reading.
 *-> Hint*: It is quite similar to the forward algorithm. -->